What man actually needs is not a tensionless state, but rather the striving and struggling for some goal worthy of him. –Viktor Franklquotes

 What do I mean by struggle?
 There are many levels to this and we’re going to try to pick them apart.

-Struggle is born of parts pain, parts fear, parts suffering, parts discomfort, parts power disparities.
-Struggle can be found through casual ignorance or avoidance or throughout the course of life grieving the death of loved ones.
+Struggle is born of parts pain, parts fear, parts suffering, parts discomfort, part power disparities.
+Struggle can be found through casual ignorance, or avoidance, or throughout the course of life grieving the death of loved ones.

-Struggle can be taking the stage in front of a crowd to give that speech or the contemplation of our finite lives.
+Struggle can be taking giving a speech to a crowd or the contemplation of our finite lives.

 Struggle can be the big cheap kicks from drugs, shopping, masturbation, TV, gossip, alcohol, and the consumption of all products containing fat, sugar, salt, or chocolate.
 Struggle can be anxiety and depression.
 Struggle can be racism, sexism, or economic inequality.
 Struggle is up to and including trauma.